irenegl3/phones-catalog/README.md

 7. To successfully see the catalogue, browse to url: htttp://localhost:**3004**, where the react app is up.
 (Now it is the same port as the SERVER_PORT)

 ### Option 3: using a docker image
-For this option, you just need to have docker and docker-compose installed.
+For this option, you just need to have docker-compose installed.
 1. Create a folder for the application and move to it:
 ```
 	mkdir app